 - You earn 6% annual interest, calculated and paid daily

-- There is no lock-up period, so you can withdraw your money at any time
+- There is no lock-up period, so you can withdraw at any time

 The key difference from a traditional savings account is that your money is not sitting in a bank.
 It is being lent out through a peer-to-peer lending marketplace, which is how Bondora can offer a significantly higher rate than any bank currently does.